SAP/ui5-webcomponents-react/packages/ui5-webcomponents-react-seed/README.md

 - Multiple Scripts.

-## From a Engine point of view, it inclues:
+## From a Engine point of view, it includes:

 - Fallback Engine (`<ErrorBoundary />`, `<NotFound />` and `<Error />`).